Dicycle: Otto Bicycle

+In 1877 German-British Edward Otto patented his "Otto Bicycle" as a safer alternative to the large-wheeled penny-farthing bicycle.
+In 1879 he received French patent No. 133032 which includes patent drawings.
+As built between 1879 and 1881, it had two 56" wheels set 32" apart on stub axles connected by a frame with a seat or saddle between.
+Below the rider are two cranked pedals which turn pulleys at each end of the crankshaft.
+Running over these are steel bands to pulleys fixed to each wheel on the stub axles.
+The crankshaft and stub axles are held apart by two sprung poles and there are handles on the stub axles.
+When a handle is lifted, it increases the distance between the pulleys, acting as a band brake.
+Lifting the handle on one side applies the brake to one wheel, causing the vehicle to turn; lifting the handles on both sides slows it.
+If the vehicle tips forward (as when learning to ride), the rider naturally stops further tipping by stepping forward out of the vehicle and standing up.
+The vehicle is stopped from tipping back too far by a stay at the back with a caster.

 Segway PT

 The Segway PT is a two-wheeled self-balancing personal transporter which uses computers, sensors, and electric motors to keep the device upright.
 The rider commands the PT to go forward or backward by shifting their weight forward or backward on the platform.
 The maximum speed of the Segway PT is 12.5 mph with a range of 24 mi on a fully charged lithium-ion battery, depending on terrain, riding style, and the condition of the batteries.
 Invented by Dean Kamen, it is produced by Segway Inc.

 Self-balancing scooter

 The self-balancing scooter is a category of personal transporter which includes all self-balancing powered portable devices with two parallel wheels that includes the Segway PT, the Segway miniPRO and the self-balancing hoverboard.